PalMuc/Kingdom-Assignment/Readme.md

 In order to install this gem you need to have several programs
 installed:

  * Ruby either in version 1.8.7 or 1.9.2.
-The use of JRuby (a Java implementation of Ruby) is recommended.
+The use of [JRuby](http://www.jruby.org/) (a Java implementation of Ruby) is recommended.
+ Th the following, the installation procedure is given for **Mac OS X** and **Ubuntu Linux 10.10**.
+The commands for Ubuntu also have been tested to work for **Debian Squeeze** although you should substitute apt-get by aptitude.

 ### Installing Git
 An installer for Mac OS X can be obtained from the [official website](http://git-scm.com/).
 For any Linux distribution it is recommended that you use your system's package manager to install Git.
 Look for a package called git or git-core.
 For Ubuntu 10.10 the command is: